-Using unzip command on terminal is the easiest way and it’s very simple.
-In the directory containing zip file, use this command:
+Using the unzip command on the terminal is the easiest way and it’s very simple.
+In the directory containing the zip file, use this command:

-There is a problem when you extract a zip file at current directory.
-That’s not a pretty thing, because you may move those files to another directory after extracting.
+There is a problem when you extract a zip file from the current directory.
+That’s not a pretty thing, because you may move those files to another directory after extracting them.

 This command will show you how to extract a zip file to a specific directory.
-If destination directory is not existed, it will create a new one.
-By using this comand:
+If the destination directory does not exist, it will create a new one.
+By using this command:

 unzip zipped_file.zip -d unzipped_directory

-With the above command, all files inside zipped_file.zip file will be extracted to unzipped_directory directory.
+With the above command, all files are inside the zipped_file.
+The zip file will be extracted to the unzipped_directory directory.

 In case you want to see which file inside zip file, you can use this command to check with -l option.